ddimaria/rust-actix-framework/README.md

 ## Application State

 A shared, mutable hashmap is automatically added to the server.
-To invoke this data in a handler, simply add `data: AppState<'_, String>` to the function signature.
+To invoke this data in a handler, simply add `data: AppState<'_, String>` to the handler's signature.

 ### Helper Functions